Dennis Everberg: International play

 Everberg, as a late bloomer, made his first appearance for Sweden at the international stage at the senior level of the Euro Hockey Tour during the 2016–17 season.
-He remained on the pre-tournament squad in preparation for the 2017 IIHF World Championship in Germany/France.
-Despite initially being left of the final roster for the Tournament, Everberg was later added and made his debut in an 8–1 round-robin victory against Italy on 12 May 2017.
-He scored his first goal, the game-winner, and added an assist in a 4–2 victory over Slovakia on 16 May 2017.
-In helping Sweden capture the Gold Medal, Everberg completed the tournament scoring two goals and 3 points in 6 games.
+He remained on the pre-tournament squad in preparation for the 2017 World Championship.
+Despite initially being left of the final roster for the tournament, Everberg was later added and made his debut in an 8–1 round-robin victory against Italy on 12 May 2017.
+He scored his first goal, the game-winner, and added an assist in a 4–2 victory over Slovakia on 16 May.
+In helping Sweden capture the gold medal, Everberg completed the tournament scoring two goals and four assists in six games.

-During the 2017–18 season, with the exclusion of NHL contracted players, Everberg was selected to represent Sweden at the 2018 Winter Olympics in Pyeongchang, South Korea.
-Used in a checking-line role, Everberg contributed with 2 points in 4 games in a 5th-place finish.
+During the 2017–18 season, with the exclusion of NHL contracted players, Everberg was selected to represent Sweden at the 2018 Winter Olympics.
+Used in a checking-line role, Everberg contributed with two points in four games in a fifth-place finish.